Top 10 Tattoo-Friendly Onsen In Japan 2026

 Unlike your typical onsen, which you must share with other guests, private onsen or family baths (called “kashikiri buro” or “kazoku buro” in Japanese) allow guests to occupy the baths all to themselves.

-Also, another alternative is to dip in an onsen without having to cover up your tattoo.
+Another option is to dip in an onsen without having to cover up your tattoo.

 Tip #4: Contact And Ask In Japanese